 Ask at least four people to share their favorite story of answered prayer.
 Draw a picture or write a story or poem about their answered prayer.
 You may give it to them as a gift or add it to your prayer book.
 Think of one thing you can do today to let God's light shine through you.
 Then do the same thing tomorrow.
 Make it a daily habit.

 Catch some lightening bugs

-Catching lightning bugs is easy.
+Catching lightning bugs is easy, especially for children.
 They take off with a quick, upward surge.
 Then suddenly they blink and their flight path lapses into a downward swoop.
 They are easily seen when they light up for a brief second.
 It is during the swoop-down after the light blinks that they are easy to catch.

 Mom did not know that he had already prayed for lightning bugs once.
 She did not think that they would see any lightning bugs that night, and she did not want him to be disappointed.
 She was afraid that Ricky might think that God did not hear his prayer, but because it was so important to him she agreed to pray with him.

 "He needs to learn that we don't always get our own way when we pray", she thought.
 So, right there, under a tree in the back yard they held hands and bowed their heads and prayed.
 Ricky prayed for lightning bugs, right out loud, while Mama prayed silently that God would turn this into a learning experience.
 When they lifted their heads and looked . . . there were no lightning bugs.

 Mom was not surprised.
 She knew there would be no lightning bugs.
 Sadly, she watched Ricky.
 He kept looking.
 Mom was thinking of how she would teach him that sometimes God says no.